leeweiming3/tp/docs/DeveloperGuide.md

 Pros: It is helpful for recruiters who may have multiple possible criteria for candidates to meet.
 This helps to keep options open and not accidentally neglect a candidate.
 Cons: It is harder to shrink down the result list as specifying more attributes only increases the size of the result list.
 Also, finding candidates that match all the specified attributes is difficult, as the user needs to keep track of the candidates that appear in all the result lists, over multiple search commands.

-### SlotsLeft Command
+### slots_left command

-Slots left command finds the remaining vacancies of a specified job at the specified index of the displayed list of jobs.
+The slots_left command finds the remaining vacancies of a specified job at the specified index of the displayed list of jobs.
 The remaining vacancies is the number of vacancies of the job, subtracted by the number of `OFFERED` applications to that job.
-The slots left operation is executed as follows:
+The slots_left operation is executed as follows:

 Step 1.
-The user launches the application for the first time.
-The `HireHub` will be initialized with the initial address book state.
+The user launches the application for the first time. `HireHub` will be initialized with the initial address book state.

 Step 2.
 The user types `slots_left 3` to find the number of remaining vacancies of the job with index `3`.
 This calls `MainWindow#execute(String)`, which subsequently calls `LogicManager#execute(String)`, which subsequently calls `AddressBookParser#parseCommand(String)`, which then calls `SlotsLeftCommandParser#parse(String)`.